ishandutta2007/beautiful-github-homepage/README.md

 > This card shows languages usage only inside your own non-forked repositories, not depending from who is the author of the commits.
 It does not include your contributions into another users/organizations repositories.
 Currently there are no way to get this data from GitHub API.
 If you want this behavior to be improved you can support [this feature request](https://github.com/orgs/community/discussions/18230) created by [@rickstaa](https://github.com/rickstaa) inside GitHub Community.

 > [!WARNING]\
 > Currently this card shows data only about first 100 repositories.
-This is because GitHub API limitations which cause downtimes of public instance (see [#1471](https://github.com/ishandutta2007/beautiful-github-homepage/issues/1471)).
+This is because GitHub API limitations which cause downtimes of public instance .
 In future this behavior will be improved by releasing GitHub action or providing environment variable for user's own instances.

 ### Usage